DATAMATH CALCULATOR MUSEUM

 (GB: 1.5M Bytes)

-The TI-3500 desktop calculator was introduced together with its sibling TI-3000 and the famous Datamath (TI-2500) in September, 1972.
+The TI-3500 desktop calculator was introduced together with its sibling TI-3000 and the famous Datamath (TI-2500) on September 21, 1972.
 With these calculators Texas Instruments started the business of selling calculators under their own brand.
 Find a reprint of the Press Release about the introduction here.

 In addition to the TI-3000 you'll notice a wider display with 10 digits and two sliding switches to select between CHAIN or CONSTANT calculations and to adjust the position of the decimal point.
 The next step in the evolution of the TI-3000, TI-3500 line was the TI-4000.
 Don't miss the rare TI-450 with enhanced capabilities.